faizansaghir/springIntroduction/Readme.md

 9. <strong>Hibernate</strong> <br>
    It is a framework for persisting/saving Java objects in a database. <br>
     Advantages of using Hibernate: <br>
     &emsp;a.
-It handles low-level SQL
+It handles low-level SQL <br>
     &emsp;b.
-Minimizes the amount of JDBC code to be developed &emsp;c.
+Minimizes the amount of JDBC code to be developed <br>
+    &emsp;c.
 Provides Object-to-Relational-Mapping(ORM) <br><br>
 10. <strong>JPA</strong> <br>
     Jakarta Persistence API previously known as Java Persistence API. <br>